-Revenues in excess of invoicing are classified as contract assets (which we refer as unbilled work-in-progress) while invoicing in excess of revenues are classified as contract liabilities (which we refer to as due to customers).
+Revenues in excess of invoicing are classified as contract assets (which we refer as unbilled work-in-progress) while invoicing in excess of revenues are classified as contract liabilities (which we refer to as due to customers).'

-'Advance payments received from contractee for which no services are rendered are presented as 'Advance from contractee'.
+Advance payments received from contractee for which no services are rendered are presented as 'Advance from contractee'.

 Contract modifications are accounted for when additions, deletions or changes are approved either to the contract scope or contract price.
 The accounting for modifications of contracts involves assessing whether the services added to an existing contract are distinct and whether the pricing is at the standalone selling price.
-Services added that are not distinct are accounted for on a cumulative catch up basis, while those that are distinct are accounted for prospectively, either as a separate contract, if the additional services are priced at the standalone selling price, or as a termination of the existing contract and creation of a new contract if not priced at the standalone selling price and other explanatory information to the standalone financial statements as at and for the year ended 31 March 2022 xx Other Income a.
+Services added that are not distinct are accounted for on a cumulative catch up basis, while those that are distinct are accounted for prospectively, either as a separate contract, if the additional services are priced at the standalone selling price, or as a termination of the existing contract and creation of a new contract if not priced at the standalone selling price xx Other Income a.
 Interest Income b.
 Dividend Income